wpcodefactory/color-or-image-variation-swatches-for-woocommerce/readme.txt

 == Description ==

-**Color or Image Variation Swatches for WooCommerce by Algoritmika** provides an appealing variation instead of the native boring one from WooCommerce
+**Color or Image Variation Swatches for WooCommerce by Algoritmika** provides an appealing variation instead of the native one from WooCommerce

 = Feedback =
 * We are open to your suggestions and feedback.
 Thank you for using or trying out one of our plugins!

 == Installation ==

-1. Upload the entire 'appealing-variation-for-woocommerce' folder to the '/wp-content/plugins/' directory.
+1. Upload the entire 'color-or-image-variation-swatches-for-woocommerce' folder to the '/wp-content/plugins/' directory.
 2. Activate the plugin through the 'Plugins' menu in WordPress.
 3. Start by visiting plugin settings at WooCommerce > Settings > Ajax Product Search.